-If you want to set an object event, go to Workspace / Controls and object is finished or started.
+Here you can add the events If you want to set an object event, go to Workspace / Controls and activate the Events window.

+Object events can occur during playback in Player when a specific object is finished or started.
 For example, it is possible to pause the show at a certain image.
-It is also possible to have the browser open with a previously selected
+It is also possible to have the browser open with a previously selected web page at a certain time.